vmlm/algs4/README.md

-# Algorithms, Part I programming assignments and examples by vmlm
+# Algorithms I: programming assignments and examples by vmlm

-Implementations for the examples and programming assignments proposed in the Coursera Princeton Algorithms I course.
+Implementations for the examples and programming assignments proposed in the Coursera Princeton Algorithms I course (algs4).